Picovoice/picollm/demo/web/completion/README.md

 ## Models

-picoLLM Inference Web Engine supports the following open-weight models.
+picoLLM Inference Engine on Web supports the following open-weight models.
 The models are on [Picovoice Console](https://console.picovoice.ai/).

 - Gemma